qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

     deactivate

-You can install all tools on go via the REQUIREMENTS.txt here at the root of this repo:
+You can install all tools in one go via the REQUIREMENTS.txt here at the root of this repo:

     pip install -r REQUIREMENTS.txt